exitus1/Video-Scripts/website.md

 ## Proposals

 Decred’s proposal platform is the decision making force behind the Decred DAO.
-Anyone can submit a proposal to build on Decred and get funding from the Decred treasury.
-All proposals are time-anchored and censorship resistant.
+Anyone can submit a proposal to build and get funding from the treasury.
+All proposals are time-anchored, censorship resistant, and must be approved by stakeholders.

 ## DAO